jsalaas/Software-Testing/README.md

 ## Description: 📜

-Executing the creation and apliance of requirements and validations for the development of a program in python, using Case Suites and working with a partner to ensure the correct validation.
-This repository stores the process and final results.
+This repository contains the code programmed to execute the test cases explained in the corresponding documentation for the Software Testing course.
+In addition, this code is executed by a partner (cross-testing) in order to ensure the validation of the requirements.

 ## Pre-requisites 📋